woakes070048/crm-2/README.md

 * Things - Everything else.
 They can be configuration records, products and other reusable assets to your business.
 (You may call them "Vendors, Products, Services, Configurations")

 ## 2.2  DESIGN LANGUAGE
-A proper system UI is a key component to the system.
-Leveraging Bootstrap for the time being, the UI is heavily inspired by Google Material Design Language with a Card Based Layout rather than the usual table-based layouts.
+An elegant interface is a key component to this system.
+Leveraging Bootstrap for the time being, the UI is heavily inspired by Google Material Design Language with a Card-Based Layout rather than the usual table-based layouts.

 The new Bootstrap components consist of "card-list" and "card-open" which change the look of Bootstrap cards.

+## 2.3  DEVELOPMENT LANGUAGE
+The App is developed in PHP/MySQL utilizing the Laravel application and dependencies, for the time being.
+Coding practices will be fairly standard, although for the moment it might not appear that way.
+Currently, you may find in-line CSS, and embedded scripts for temporary development purposes only.
+Proper commenting has also not been done at the time of this writing but is definitely a top item for me to complete.

-## 2.3  DIRECTORY STRUCTURE
+## 2.4  DIRECTORY STRUCTURE
 The app is built using Laravel structure which follows an MVC inspired structure.
 For those unfamiliar, the essential parts of the folder structure are:

 ### Folders
-* / – The root directory which contains all other folders for the app
+* `/` – The root directory which contains all other folders for the app
-* /app – Contains Models
+* `/app` – Contains Models
-* /resources/views – Contains the Views
+* `/resources/views` – Contains the Views
-* /app/Http/Controllers - Contains Controllers
+* `/app/Http/Controllers` - Contains Controllers
-* /database/migrations – Contains the database schema that will be written upon install
+* `/database/migrations` – Contains the database schema that will be written upon install using `php artisan migrate`
-* /public – Contains the front-end code, assets, and media
+* `/public` – Contains the front-end code, assets, and media

 ### Files
-* /routes/web.php – Contains the routes within the app
+* `/routes/web.php` – Contains the routes within the app
-* /.env – Contains the core configuration file for development.
+* `/.env` – Contains the core configuration file for development.
 The values in here will overwrite the values within the config directory
-* /config – Contains configuration files (overwritten by /.env file listed in the root)
+* `/config` – Contains configuration files (overwritten by /.env file listed in the root)

 Personally, I prefer having less "root" folders.
-I would like to change some of these application folders around in the future.
+I would like to change some of these application folders around in the future, if desired.

 ## 2.4 DATABASE STRUCTURE
 The database structure has been moved to an XLS spreadsheet contained in the docs directory that shows the database structure as well as samples of the data within the columns.
 This will be updated as often as possible, but may not be kept up-to-date with most recent database changes.